International Cospas-Sarsat Programme

 • obtain the necessary forms to register the beacon.

-Click here for a list of points of contacts for beacon information in various countries.
+Click here for a beacon registration contact information in various countries.

-Process for Registering a Beacon in the Cospas-Sarsat International 406 MHz Beacon Registration Database (IBRD)
+Process for Registering a Beacon in the Cospas-Sarsat International 406 MHz Beacon Registration Database (IBRD).
+A usage guide may be downloaded here.

 Your country may have elected to allow you to directly register your beacon in the International 406 MHz Beacon Registration Database (IBRD), available online and free of charge at www.406registration.com.